i05nagai/memorandum/language/english_speaking.md

 * explain/describe/show/elucidate/express/make something clear/clarify
     * I don't understand.
 You'll have to elucidate
     * The reasons for the change in weather conditions have been elucidated by several scientsits
+* rationalize
+    * explain
+        * to try to find reasons to explain your behaviour, decisions, etc
 * employ
     * use
         * Initially, we employed a brute force approach.